-On October 18, 2018, The Frick Collection hosted its annual Autumn Dinner.
-This year’s black-tie event honored Henry P. Johnson, a steadfast friend of the Frick and a loyal supporter of both the museum and library.
+On October 21, 2019, The Frick Collection hosted its annual Autumn Dinner.
+This year’s event honored Stephen A. Schwarzman, a steadfast friend of the Frick and a longtime supporter of the institution.

 A formal sit-down dinner in a series of contiguous, dramatically lit galleries was the highlight of an unforgettable evening evocative of one of the great society dinners of Gilded Age New York.
 Banquet tables ran the length of the mansion’s West Gallery, where guests dined among works by Vermeer and Rembrandt.
-Those seated in the more intimate Oval Room found their round tables surrounded by full-length portraits by Whistler.
-Guests in the East Gallery dined among paintings by David, Goya, Van Dyck, and others.
+Those seated in the more intimate Oval Room found their round tables surrounded by works by Manet featured in the current special exhibition.
+Guests who were seated in the Library Gallery, a first for this event, dined among paintings by Turner, Constable, Gainsborough and others.

-Frick Chairman Betty Eveillard welcomed everyone from the podium in the West Gallery, and thanked guests for their generous support of the Frick and for joining the museum in celebrating the evening’s honoree, Henry P. Johnson.
-After the main course, Frick trustee Margot Bogert and Frick Director Ian Wardropper toasted Johnson.
+Frick Chairman Betty Eveillard welcomed everyone from the podium in the West Gallery, and thanked guests for their generous support of the Frick and for joining the museum in celebrating the evening’s honoree, Stephen A. Schwarzman.
+After the main course, Anna-Maria and Stephen Kellen Director Ian Wardropper toasted Schwarzman.
 Wardropper then presented him with a commemorative silver tray donated by Tiffany & Co.

 For more information about the Autumn Dinner or other events at the Frick, please contact Colleen Tierney at 212-547-0705.